Epic Strategies for Building Self-Esteem in Tweens

 Building Self-Esteem in Tweens

 Building self-esteem in tweens is a delicate yet crucial process.
 It involves more than just occasional praise; it requires a consistent effort to recognize and celebrate their unique qualities and achievements.
-As parents, acknowledging the diverse skills and talents of your tween, whether in academics, sports, arts, or any other area, plays a significant role in how they perceive their own worth.
+As parents, acknowledging the diverse skills and talents of your tween, whether in academics, sports, arts, or any other area, plays a significant role in how they perceive their worth.

-For instance, if your family traditionally values academic achievement but your child excels in sports, it’s essential to show equal appreciation for their athletic prowess.
-This balanced approach helps tweens understand that their value isn't tied to a single aspect of their identity but is a reflection of their multifaceted capabilities.
+If your family traditionally values academic achievement but your child excels in sports, it’s essential to show equal appreciation for their athletic prowess.
+This balanced approach helps tweens understand that their value isn’t tied to a single aspect of their identity but is a reflection of their multifaceted capabilities.

 how to build self-esteem